 For further information regarding specific court locations and their protocols, see the following links:

-For the time period July 6, 2020 to September 4, 2020, the following protocols will apply to Traffic Court procedure.
-This applies to matters involving tickets and charges for by-law and provincial offences, including offences under the Public Health Act, for both Adult and Youth.
+Effective September 8, 2020, the following protocols will apply to Traffic Court matters.
+Traffic Court matters involve tickets and charges for by-law, traffic and other provincial offences, including offences under the Public Health Act, for both Adults and Youth.

-If you have a ticket with an upcoming first court appearance date, you can pay it online, at a registry office or by mail (see below under fines).
-Contact the Court handling your matter by telephone or email if you:
+If you have a ticket with an upcoming first court appearance date, you can pay it online, at a registry office or by mail (see below under Paying Tickets and Fines).
+Contact the court handling your matter by telephone or email if you:

 Commencing July 6, 2020, Calgary and Edmonton Traffic Courts will remotely hear, via Webex and in the absence of the Defendant, out of custody dispositions and/or any other applications ONLY where the Defendant is represented by Defence Counsel or a Commercial Legal Agent (a person who routinely represents others in Traffic Courts in Alberta for a fee, but is not a lawyer).
 Matters will be heard before a Justice of the Peace by Webex, and will include: